xf8b/AdminBot/docs/commands/info.md

 ## Information Command

-This command send you a information about xf8bot, GitHub Repository, Documentation and the current prefix
+The Info command send you a information about xf8bot, GitHub Repository, Documentation and the current prefix

 **This is a level one Command.**